MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-690-Federal-Pell-Grant-Program/subpart-A-Scope-Purpose-General-Definitions/section-690.2.md

 *Payment Data:* An electronic record that is provided to the Secretary by an institution showing student disbursement information.

 *Payment Schedule:* A table showing a full-time student's Scheduled Federal Pell Grant for an academic year.
-This table, published annually by the Secretary, is based on -
+This table, published annually by the Secretary, is based on—

 (1) The student's EFC; and